realXtend/tundra/README.md

 Contact Information
 -------------------

-You can find our developers from IRC `#realxtend-dev @ freenode`.
+You can find Tundra developers from IRC `#realxtend-dev @ freenode`.
 Also check out the [user-oriented mailing list](http://groups.google.com/group/realxtend) and the [developer-oriented mailing list](http://groups.google.com/group/realxtend-dev).

 Releases
 --------

 New releases are announced on the mailing lists and at the [realXtend blog].
-They are uploaded to our google code project site, that we use for hosting downloads. http://code.google.com/p/realxtend-naali/downloads/list
+The releases are uploaded to Google Code project site, that is used for hosting downloads. http://code.google.com/p/realxtend-naali/downloads/list

 [Qt]:          http://qt.nokia.com/                            "Qt homepage"
 [Ogre3D]:      http://www.ogre3d.org/                          "Ogre3D homepage"